Hiring out church premises

 Most organisations that operate on a regular basis are likely to have insurance cover and any individuals hiring the premises for a private function should check with their household insurers to ensure that the public liability cover would extend to include the organising of such an event.

 The hiring of church premises to children’s groups is a common scenario for many churches and the PCC should refer to the Diocesan Child Protection Guidelines, and/or the Diocesan Child Protection Adviser, for specific advice and guidance on this matter.

-We do, however, consider it good practice for the PCC to obtain written confirmation from any such group that it has a child protection policy and that it uses the Criminal Records Bureau Disclosure Service.
+We do, however, consider it good practice for the PCC to obtain written confirmation from any such group that it has a child protection policy and that it uses the Disclosure and Barring Service.